Living & Working in Hong Kong

 Details about renting an apartment are set out in the GovHK.
 You are advised to consider carefully the lease period, amount of rent and deposit, and whether furniture and electrical appliances are provided when you sign the tenancy agreement with the landlord.
 If you decide to engage a licensed estate agent, you should clarify with him or her details of the engagement such as the amount of commission and the time of payment before signing the estate agency agreement.
 More information about creating and signing a tenancy agreement is available at the website of the Estates Agents Authority.

 Serviced apartment has a rising popularity as its rental period is relatively flexible and it is usually furnished with comprehensive facilities and all-round services.
 There is an increasing number of choices of serviced apartments near the University and in the Central and Western Districts.
 Information can be found at the website of HKU CEDARS.

 The University receives many guests throughout the year, including visiting scholars, delegations for research and academic collaboration and other visitors.
 Accommodation for guests is available at Robert Black College, St. John's College and Graduate House of the University.Senior Staff Quarters

-Eligible appointees may apply for housing accommodation at Senior Staff Quarters at a monthly rental of 10% of basic salary.
+Eligible appointees will be offered a housing voucher, at a value equivalent to the non-accountable allowance (NCA) for their rank, to rent University accommodation at discounted rate.
 Appointees should refer to their Letters of Appointment on matters of eligibility for housing benefits.